hscic-open-data/indicator-portal/README.md

 The indicator portal produces xml schemas for each indicator, so the general process is to convert the xml schemas into a json file capable of being read by DGU.
 This is acheived by the following steps:
 1. Combine the xml schemas for the individual indicators within each domain , so that there is one schema per domain
-2. Utilise Google Refine to convert this xml to a json file
+2. Utilise Google Refine to convert this xml to a json file, using the data.json format
 3. Save the json file to github
 4. Refresh the harvests within DGU.